Meet the Board

 He joined the Trustee Board of Chain of Hope as Treasurer in January 2013 and has been active in reviewing the charity’s financial processes to ensure efficiency and effectiveness.
 Mr Gawthorne is also a Board Member and Treasurer of Chain of Hope Jamaica.

-Noted as one of the UK’s top 100 surgeons in the Sunday Times, 2005, Mr Tsang joined the Board of Trustees in 2007 after volunteering as a specialist surgeon and project lead for the charity’s programme in Jamaica.
-Mr Tsang is the chief of paediatric cardiothoracic surgery at Great Ormond Street Hospital for Children and specialises in neonatal cardiac surgery as well as GUCH surgery.
+Noted as one of the UK’s top 100 surgeons in the Sunday Times, 2005, Professor Tsang joined the Board of Trustees in 2007 after volunteering as a specialist surgeon and project lead for the charity’s programme in Jamaica.
+Professor Tsang is the chief of paediatric cardiothoracic surgery at Great Ormond Street Hospital for Children and specialises in neonatal cardiac surgery as well as GUCH surgery.

 Mr Hugh Johnson